Bob Gaglardi School of Business and Economics

 Delivery: Campus

-Students examine a number of complex issues in advanced financial reporting.
-Topics include financial accounting standards, temporary and long-term investments in both debt and equity securities, investments with significant influence, an in-depth study of business combinations, joint ventures, foreign currency transactions, fair value and cash flow hedges, consolidation of foreign operations, not-for-profit organizations, and public sector reporting objectives and issues.
-Prerequisites: ACCT 3210 or ACCT 3211 with a minimum of C-
+Students examine a range of complex issues in financial reporting.
+Topics include the development of financial accounting standards; temporary and long-term investments in debt and equity securities including investments in associates; business combinations and joint ventures; consolidation at acquisition; consolidation subsequent to acquisition; intercompany profits in inventory, land and depreciable assets; foreign currency transactions and hedge accounting; translation and consolidation of international operations; accounting for not-for-profit organizations and public sector reporting.
+Prerequisites: ACCT 3210 or ACCT 3211 (min grade of C-)

 For more information, search for this course here.